-A guest article from Kurt Elster– Kurt's a Senior Ecommerce Consultant who helps Shopify store owners uncover hidden profits in their websites.
-You can get a free chapter of his book, Ecommerce Bootcamp, at ecommerce-bootcamp.com.
+A guest article from Kurt Elster– Kurt's a Senior eCommerce Consultant who helps Shopify store owners uncover hidden profits on their websites.
+You can get a free chapter of his book,eCommerce Bootcamp, at ecommerce-bootcamp.com.

 Smart marketers know that the first sale is the only beginning of a relationship with a customer.